npxhuy/MERFISH_probeDesign/README.md

+# Info of repository
+*figure* contains one figure using for this readme file.

+*presentation* contains the pdf file of my thesis presentation, link to the presentation could be found [here](https://prezi.com/p/qnwncghoovne/probedesign/?present=1) for online access.

+*report* contains the written thesis in *LaTeX* format, for online access through overleaf could be found [here](https://www.overleaf.com/read/twcjrfdwbwqb#076741).

+*scripts* contains all the scripts used for this project.

+*probe_table.tsv* is the final result of this project.

 # Pipeline of analysis
 Note: some tasks are more computationally intense than others and more complicated; their location is in the *scripts* folder.
 If tasks/scripts are lightweight example code snippet can be found in this document except were noted.
 Change the example code to fit your file's location/directory/naming.

 The figure below show the pipeline of analysis with the rectangle boxes equivalent to the sections in this README.
 ![alt text](https://github.com/npxhuy/MERFISH_probeDesign/blob/main/figure/flowchart_MD.png)